raspberrypilearning/make-crumble-robot-head/en/step_7.md

 --- /task ---

-The first section of this code sets the variable values used to tell the servo what angle to rotate to.
+The first section of this code sets the variable values, which direct the angle rotation of the servo.
 Then, the second section gives the servo a sequence of rotations and pauses.

 We will keep the first section exactly as it is and just change the sequence.